gimco/meteor-latch/README.md

 ## Data for service configuration

-When you configure the Latch service, whether using the UI provided for the `gimco:accounts-ui-latch` package or calling to `ServiceConfiguration.configurations.insert`, both options will end by inserting a JSON object in the Meteor collection for the login services, the `meteor_accounts_loginServiceConfiguration` collection.
+When you configure the Latch service, whether using the UI provided for the `gimco:accounts-ui-latch` package (or `gimco:accounts-ui-bootstrap-3-latch`) or calling to `ServiceConfiguration.configurations.insert`, both options will end by inserting a JSON object in the Meteor collection for the login services, the `meteor_accounts_loginServiceConfiguration` collection.
 See below a mongo session example to examine the data saved for the Latch service:

 ~~~
 $ meteor mongo